-European charging guidelines make it simpler to grow charging support there than within the US
+European charging guidelines make it simpler to grow charge support there than in the US.

-Tesla is extending its open Supercharger pilot program in Europe that lets proprietors of non-Tesla EVs take advantage of the company’s broad charging network.
-Already, the pilot comprised of select stations within the Netherlands, Norway, and France, but now it’s moreover accessible within the UK, Spain, Sweden, Belgium, and Austria.
+Tesla is extending its open-supercharger pilot program in Europe that lets proprietors of non-Tesla EVs take advantage of the company’s broad charging network.
+The pilot comprised select stations within the Netherlands, Norway, and France, but now it’s also accessible within the UK, Spain, Sweden, Belgium, and Austria.

 Presently, North American Tesla models and Superchargers don’t utilize the CCS2 standard that to a great extent all EVs in Europe (counting Teslas) back, depending instep on Tesla’s proprietary charging plug.
-To create things more awful, other North American EVs are mostly equipped with a CCS1 connector, and EVs just like the Nissan Leaf complicate things encouraged by depending on the CHAdeMO standard.
+To make things worse, other North American EVs are mostly equipped with a CCS1 connector, and EVs just like the Nissan Leaf complicate things by depending on the CHAdeMO standard.

 On the off chance that you’re living in one of the pilot nations, you’ll take advantage of the Tesla network and discover participating stations by utilizing the Tesla app.
 On the off chance that you claim both a Tesla and another EV, you’ll be able to screen for supercharging for both vehicles within the app.
 Non-Tesla vehicles might bring about extra expenses on top of the electricity rates that are shared within the app.